linsalrob/ComputationalGenomicsManual/SequenceFileFormats/README.md

 fastq2fasta Algae_12.fastq  Algae_12.fasta
 ```

 Note, however, if your file is compressed, for example with GZIP, you need to uncompress it first.
-You can do this on the fly using a pipe (see the section on pipes above) like this:
+You can do this on the fly using a [pipe](../Linux/README.md#pipes) like this:

 ```
 gunzip -c Algae_12.fastq.gz | fastq2fasta - Algae_12.fasta